-The parking structure and loading area are proposed to be screened with an 8-foot high board-on-board fence along the northwest property line facing towards Church Street and the northeast property line facing the Vienna Inn.
-The applicant is requesting a modification for the 8-foot high fence where a 6-foot high fence is permitted under Section 18-17.
+The parking structure and loading area are proposed to be screened with a 6-foot high board-onboard fence along the northwest property line facing towards Church Street and the northeast property line facing the Vienna Inn.

 The refuse and recycling collection for the assisted living and retail uses are located within the building in two separate rooms.
 There are no dumpsters proposed for this site.
 The applicant has stated the refuse and recycling will be wheeled out in 95-gallon two-wheel trash containers to the loading space for pickup on collection days.